by CRFC Media

 The win means Rangers remain in 5th place in the league with 12 points, closing the gap with Stroud Imps to 3 and opening a 4 point gap, with a game in hand, over 6th place Longlevens - who the Rangers host this coming Saturday at Marling School.

 We'd like to take this opportunity to thank our sponsors for their continued support.
-We'd also like to point out that we are open to the possibility of new sponsors to add to our existing sponsorship deals.
+We are open to the possibility of new sponsors also, so please get in touch.

-We thought it'd be nice to put some pretty pictures on the website.
-Here's some of the famous blue and yellow army in all their glory.
+Here's some pictures of the famous blue and yellow army in all their glory.
 New pictures added on an occasional basis (dependent on our photographer).